SamuelValmir/samuelvalmir/README.md

 <h4 id="fun_facts"> 🌴 Fun facts: </h4>
 <ul>
   <li> In 2020 I completed mandatory military service with excellence earning the certificate of honor. </li>
-  <li> I'm improving my english every day by watching at least 3 episodes a day from some serie. </li>
+  <li> I'm improving my english every day by watching at least 1 episode a day of some serie. </li>
-  <li> I'm improving my japanese every day by watching at least 2 episodes a day from some anime. </li>
+  <li> I'm improving my japanese every day by watching at least 1 episode a day of some anime. </li>
   <li> I love cartoon and disney movies. </li>
   <li> I seeking to do an exchange in japan. </li>
   <li> Minecraft is my favorite game. </li>